About UsSee below for contact information and operation hours

 Harvey Milk Photo Center

 Celebrating over 75 years, the Harvey Milk Photo Center is the oldest and largest community wet Darkroom in the United States, and is associated with the San Francisco Recreation & Parks Department.
 Harvey Milk Photo Center is located at 50 Scott Street, within Duboce Park, in the lower level of the Harvey Milk Center for the Arts building.
 We also offer a full Digital Lab at our facility to our members.
 We have been in our current location since 1954.
 Our program annually now exceeds over 300 classes, workshops and lectures.
 All exhibits, lectures, special events, memberships, are available to the public.
 Our wide selection of classes and workshops are taught by working professionals within the industry, in both fine arts and commercial photography.
 We also offer numerous scholarships for anyone living in San Francisco wishing to take our classes.

 San Francisco’s Premier Darkroom Space

-SF Rec and Park Department’s Historian-in-Residence, Christopher Pollock, San Francisco’s first camera room facility was located at Hayes Valley Recreation Center and was created by Clifford Nelson who managed the Department’s Visual Recreation division.
+According to SF Rec and Park Department’s Historian-in-Residence Christopher Pollock, San Francisco’s first camera room facility was located at the Hayes Valley Recreation Center.
+The facility was created in 1949 by Clifford Nelson, who at the time managed the Department’s Visual Recreation division.
 Its popularity grew so quickly that the Department partnered with the Northern California Council of Camera Club to organize a Photography Day; by 1950, the event drew 6,000 photographers.

 In the following years, the Photo Center moved to various locations before settling into the lower level of the Recreation Arts Center at 50 Scott Street in 1954.
 In December 1978, SF Rec and Park Commission approved a measure to rename the Recreation Arts Center after Supervisor Harvey Milk, who was slain on November 27th of that year.
 Supervisor Milk had owned and operated the Castro Camera Shop in the nearby Castro District from 1972 until the time of his death.